-Your hospital bag should contain all the items you’ll need during labour and immediately after birth for both you and your baby.
-Any type of bag is suitable, one with extra pockets may be best as there will be lots of items that need to be kept in a safe place.
+Have your bags packed and ready at around 34 weeks.
+Having everything ready and in one place also means that should you have to go into hospital for any reason, no one will need to rush around pulling together an emergency bag for you and forgetting to pack a toothbrush!
+Your hospital bag should contain all the items you’ll need during labour and immediately after birth — for both you and your baby.
+Any kind of bag is fine, although one with extra pockets will be easiest since there’ll be lots of items that need to be kept in a safe place.